 That same year Hernández met Ida Singleton, who was born in Philadelphia and raised in St. Petersburg, Florida.
 They were married on March 2, 1966, and later had a son, also named Jacinto, who played professional jai alai for 13 years in Miami.
 Ida passed away in 2013 after a marriage of 47 years.
-Hernández continues to miss her a great deal.
+Hernández missed her a great deal.

 Like many other players of the time, Jackie played winter ball to keep his baseball skills sharp and augment his salary.
 However, unlike Latino players from other nations, he could not go home to play baseball and see his family in Cuba, given the political realities of the Castro regime and the absence of professional baseball.
 Plus, starting in the winter of 1962-63, a mandate from Commissioner Ford Frick prevented Latino players from playing winter ball in countries other than their own.
 This was especially unfair to Cubans.7